 - Overall, the performance of US funds stands above or on the long-term average, while Western European LBO funds show a more volatile performance.

-In order to read the full story we need you to register with us, please click the link below:
+In order to read the full story we need you to be registered with us, please click the links below to login or register.